-The Board currently comprises two executive Directors, one non-executive Director and three independent non-executive Directors.
-The composition of the Board and biographies of the Directors are set out on page 9 of this report.
+The Board currently comprises two executive Directors and three independent non-executive Directors.
+The composition of the Board and biographies of the Directors are set out on page 11 of this report.
 The list of Directors (by category) is also disclosed in all corporate communications issued by the Company pursuant to the GEM Listing Rules.

-The Board met sixteen times during the year ended 31 December 2022.
+The Board met 21 times during the year ended 31 December 2023.
 Its composition and the attendance of individual directors at these board meetings were as follows:

 Numbers of

 Name attendance

 Executive Directors

-Mr. Lee Chun Wai 16/16
+Mr. Lee Chun Wai 21/21

+Ms. Ji Yi (appointed on 10 July 2023) 13/13

-Mr. Lee Chan Wah (appointed on 14 February 2022) 14/14
+Mr. Lee Chan Wah (resigned on 10 July 2023) 8/8

-Mr. Lam Yick Hing (resigned on 1 April 2022) 0/4

 Non-executive Director

-Dr. Leung Kin Cheong Laurent (re-designated from an executive Director to a non-
+Dr. Leung Kin Cheong Laurent (resigned on 24 November 2023) 17/17

-executive Director on 14 February 2022) 15/16

 Independent Non-executive Directors

-Ms. Lau Mei Suet (appointed on 28 January 2022) 15/15
+Ms. Lau Mei Suet 21/21

-Mr. Choi Tak Fai 16/16
+Mr. Choi Tak Fai 21/21

+Mr. Tsang Ho Yin (appointed on 25 August 2023) 11/11

-Ms. Lee Pui Ching 16/16
+Ms. Lee Pui Ching (resigned on 25 August 2023) 10/10

-Mr. Lee Wing Lun (resigned on 28 January 2022) 0/1